-Available in red and green varietals, grapes are healthy fruits suitable for followers of a high-carb, low-protein diet.
-The calories in grapes are approximately the same for red and green varieties, and both are rich in antioxidants that help reduce inflammation and prevent certain types of cancer.
+Available in red and green varieties, grapes are a nutritious addition to any diet.
+The calories in grapes are just about the same for red and green types, and both are rich in disease-fighting antioxidants.

 Nutrition and Calories in Grapes